AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 * Client provides one-time password, password change requested
 * C -> S: `changepassword, <one-time password>, <new password>`
 * S -> C: `<accept password change request>`
-* Normal client logs in after password change
+* Normal client log in after password change
 * C -> S: `<requests token>, password`
 * S -> C: `<token>`

 #### Argument

-The suggested protocol gives a secure level of protection against unauthorized clients attempting to access the file system illegitimately.
-The suggested protocol protects against multiple different attacks that an adversary could perform on the system.
-If an adversary attempts to perform an online dictionary attack against the system, the profile they are trying to access will lock after several failed attempts to guess it.
-The salted nature of the derived key also protects against a rainbow table attack, as the salt will force the hash dictionary to be recomputed for every password.
-The use of PBKDF2 also provides benefits against a brute force attack.
-This is because, in our case, PBKDF2 arbitrarily increases the time it takes to hash a password, thus increasing bruteforce time.
+The suggested protocol gives a base level of protection against unauthorized clients attempting to access the file system illegitimately.
+By having the group server create a random password and forcing the administrator to directly communicate it to the authorized client in person (It should also be noted that the communication between the administrator and the group server are secured as well, as noted in T4) there are few ways for an attacker to obtain the random password.
+As for the authorized client's permanent password, as for all password based security systems, part of the responsibility lies on the client to create a password that cannot be easily guessed by an attacker.

 ### T2 - Token Modification/Forgery

 #### Description

-Tokens issued by a trusted Group Server grants users access to groups and files.
+Tokens issued by a trusted Group Server grant users access to groups and files.
 This threat model states that Users are not to be trusted, and will attempt to modify/forge tokens to increase their access rights.
 If a user is able to increase their access rights by modifying/forging a token, tokens become worthless as a method for defining access rights.
 To counter this threat, it must be possible for any third party (i.e. a File Server) to verify the integrity of all tokens received.
 In order to retain the functionality of distributed file servers that can spawn without notifying the trusted Group Server, this verification should be done without contacting said Group Server.
 The following is a diagram showing how token modification could be exploited to gain access to additional groups:

 * **Bob** logs in to the **Group Server (GS)** and retrieves a token
 * **GS** -> **B**: `<token>`